Introduction

 We will also provide you with further information on our other similar events and distribute our industry newsletters to you.

 Based on our legitimate interest, we will use your personal information, such as IP-address, name and email, for the functioning and improvement of our website, follow-up to the Annual Convention through satisfaction surveys, as well as to allow us to enhance our service offer for the Annual Convention.
-We deem that your interests and fundamental rights do not override the above-mentioned interests.
 Further information on this assessment can be provided upon request.

 Data sharing